MichaelVasseur/electron-ipc-bus/README.md

     ipcBus.close()

-## Test applications
+## Test application

-The test-app folder contains all sources of a testing application.
+The test-app folder contains all sources of the testing application.
-NOTE : It is not part of NPM package.
+NOTE : This folder is not packaged by NPM.

 To build the application :

     npm install